NugasDSL/top/README.md

 #### Server CLI
 Command | Description
 --------|------------
-help| print the CLI description init| initiate the server including its bft-SMaRt sub-platform serve| start serve clients requests
+help | print the CLI description init | initiate the server including its bft-SMaRt sub-platform serve| starts serving clients requests stop | stops serving client requests and stops participating the algorithm quit | exit the CLI
 ### Deploy a Client
 You can deploy your own client using the IDL we defined in Toy.
 We also created a simple client in `src/main/java/top/client/TopClient.java`.
 The client exposes two simple methods: